A delicious and savory dish from North Africa.

 Since this dish is also made by the Berber people of Mali and Niger, I think it’s probably originally from the Berber word.

-I learned how to make this dish when I was living in Paris with my North African boyfriend.
+I learned how to make this dish when I was living in Paris with my Algerian boyfriend.

 Madjid’s family are Berbers from the northern mountains of Algeria and spoke an ancient language called Kabyle.